jayveeong05/lyfe-inventory-management/README.md

 - User attribution and timestamps
 - Audit trail for all changes
 - Stock-In and Stock-Out operations
-- Purchase order references
+- Order references

-### Purchase Order Schema
+### Order Schema
-- PO number and status tracking
+- Order number and status tracking
 - Dealer and client information
 - Item reservations with serial numbers
 - Creation and update timestamps